 Recipe Tips

-- Water: Even though we are salting the cucumbers to draw out the water and get a longer crunchy cucumber, they will eventually become less crispy.
+- Even though we are salting the cucumbers to draw out the water and get a longer, crunchy cucumber, they will eventually become less crispy.
 Therefore, only combine them with the dressing before serving for best flavor.

-- Score The Cucumbers: Optional - To help cucumbers in the salad absorb more flavor, lightly score them with a fork before slicing.
+- Optional - To help cucumbers in the salad absorb more flavor, lightly score them with a fork before slicing.
 Run the tines of a fork down the length of the cucumber, creating shallow grooves before slicing.

-- Use Fresh Cucumbers: Opt for firm, fresh cucumbers for the best crunch and flavor.
+- Opt for firm, fresh cucumbers for the best crunch and flavor.
 My favorite is the English cucumbers that come wrapped.
 They are seedless and have delicious, thin skin.

-- Chill Before Serving: Let the salad chill in the fridge for at least 30 minutes to enhance the flavors - remember the dressing acts like a marinade.
+- Let the salad chill in the fridge for at least 30 minutes to enhance the flavors - remember the dressing acts like a marinade.

 Serving Suggestions

-- As a Side Dish: Pair it with your favorite main dishes like stir-fries, smoked tofu, or veggie burgers.
+- Pair it with your favorite main dishes like stir-fries, Smoked Tofu or Vegan Chickpea Burgers.

-- Light Lunch: Enjoy it on its own or with a side of rice or gochujang noodles for a refreshing midday meal.
+- Enjoy it on its own or with a side of rice or Saucy Gochujang Noodles for a refreshing midday meal.

-- Summer Spread: Serve alongside other light, summery dishes like watermelon salad or veggie skewers.
+- Serve alongside other light, summery dishes like watermelon salad or Vegan Caprese Salad Skewers.

-- Asian-Inspired Meal: Complement it with dishes like miso soup, sushi bake, or summer rolls for a complete meal.
+- Complement it with dishes like 20-Minute Easy Vegan Miso Soup, Vegan Sushi Bake, or Vegan Summer Rolls for a complete meal.

 Storage